HorizenOfficial/evm-documentation/docs/governance/01-overview/03-constitution.md

 * Quorum: There must be at least 10% of total circulating supply of $ZEN participating in the vote.

-To vote on a proposal using a wallet that contains delegating voting power, you must login to [Coming Soon]. $ZEN tokens that are delegated must have been delegated to the wallet address that is voting before the voting period begins.
+To vote on a proposal using a wallet that contains delegating voting power, you must login to [Snapshot](https://snapshot.org/#/horizenfoundation.eth). $ZEN tokens that are delegated must have been delegated to the wallet address that is voting before the voting period begins.

 Voting remains open for a period of 72 hours.
 At this time, anyone who meets the qualifications to vote may vote once for every $ZEN contained in (or delegated to) the wallet they are voting from.
 Following 72 hours, voting closes, and no more votes may be cast.